by. Mark Nelms

 Step 1: Having Accurate Inventory Visible Online

 The very first time I used Amazon is not very different from a lot of my friends, family, and clients.
 It went something like this.
 I finally have time to go to the store and get an item I’ve been needing.
 I google it and find that it’s sold at a store about 15 miles away, according to GPS that’s about a 30-minute trip.
-I get in my car, drive through traffic, get to the store, only to find out that they are out of it, and might not have some in until next week.
+I get in my car, drive through traffic, get to the store, only to find out that they are out of it, and might not have come in until next week.
 While there I “Googled” it, again.
 In doing so I found out that Amazon could have it to my door in 48 hours.
 I pressed a button and drove home.
 Has this ever happened to you, or one of your customers?
-In a recent study “Amazon Prime members are 71% more likely to purchase an item online that they initially planned to purchase in a store, if they experience an out of stock.”
+In a recent study “Amazon Prime members are 71% more likely to purchase an item online that they initially planned to purchase in a store if they experience an out of stock.”
 This statistic speaks volumes on how important it is to keep an accurate inventory, but also how important it is to make that inventory visible online.

 Step 2: Training Your Staff to Better Educate Your Customers